Kentau

-Kentau (Note: Кентау /kk/) is a town in Turkistan, Kazakhstan, located at the foot of the Karatau mountains 30 km northeast of the city of Turkestan.
+Kentau (Note: Кентау /kk/) is a town in Turkistan Region, in southern Kazakhstan, located at the foot of the Karatau mountains 30 km northeast of the city of Turkestan.
+Population:

+History

 Kentau was formed in August 1955.
 In Soviet times, the population of the city was mainly from Russia, the descendants of the repressed: Greeks, Russians, Germans, Koreans, Jews, Chechens, etc., as well as Uzbeks, and majority of population comprising an ethnic Kazakhs.
 Major mining ore operations are supported by excavator and transformer plants.
 The late 1980s or early 1990s saw massive emigration of population and the closures of mines and industrial enterprises.
-Today, the population is approximately 80 thousand, mostly Kazakhs.
-Population:
+Today, the population is approximately 80,000, mostly Kazakhs.

 Industry

 There are two plants in Kentau: Transformer Plant and Excavator Plant.
-Both of them were famous in USSR.
+Both of them were famous in the USSR.
 Nowadays Excavator Plant is working, but not so active as about 25–30 years ago.